edgeimpulse/expert-projects/image-projects/brainchip-akida-industrial-inspection.md

 print(tf.reduce_sum(tf.random.normal([1000, 1000])))"
 ```

-Once Tensorflow is running the next step is to install the Akida Execution engine and this is done via `pip` as well, as its installs a Python package:
+Once Tensorflow is running, the next step is to install the Akida Execution engine.
+Tis done via `pip` as well, as it is offered as a Python package:

 ```
 pip install akida
 ```

-After running this command successfully the MetaTF API can be used from within Python, however since no hardware driver is installed when attempting to execute inference later on it will resort to simulated Akida in the backend.
-This is helpful for testing models for compatibility and not necessarily performance, and can be useful for creating a portable development environment.
-To make use of the actual hardware the next step is to install the Akida PCIe card and the software.
+After running this command successfully the MetaTF API can be used from within Python, however since no hardware driver is installed, when attempting to execute inference later on it will resort to a simulated Akida in the backend.
+This is helpful for testing models for compatibility, and can be useful for creating a portable development environment.
+To make use of the actual hardware the next step is to install the Akida PCIe card and the driver.

 First ensure the unit is powered down and the Akida PCIe card is correctly seated inside the Raspberry Pi IO Board's PCIe slot, then power up again.
 You can verify the card is correctly plugged in using the following command: